 a.
-A multidisciplinary comprehensive assessment that identifies LOC, the waiver participant's preferences, strengths, needs, and ability to live safely in the community; and b. an approved person-centered service plan that includes cultural influences, likes, dislikes, preferences, goals, objectives community engagement, work and educational goals, church/faith, physical activity and services in the amount and duration of complexity of need.
+A multidisciplinary comprehensive assessment lead by the applicant that identifies the waiver participant's preferences, strengths, needs, and ability to live safely in the community; and b. an approved person-centered service plan that was developed in conjunction with the applicant and their informal supporters that clearly identifies cultural influences, likes, dislikes, preferences, goals, objectives community engagement, work and educational goals, church/faith, physical activity and services in the amount and duration of the complexity of need.
 The services documented on the service plan must address the needs identified in the assessment.
 An annual, every 12 months, reassessment is required during the month of the original waiver entry date.
 The annual reassessment is called a Continued Need Review (CNR) assessment.
 The CAP Business system tracks all Continued Need Review and reassessments.
 The CAP IT system provides monthly alerts to CME or IAE, when applicable, of when annual reassessments are due.

-The annual service plan must be approved by the fifth day of the month following the waiver participant's anniversary month.
-The CNR service plan is effective for the first day of the month following the anniversary month and expires one year later.
+The annual service plan must be approved by the end of a month to have an effective date to start the first day of a given month.
+When all qualifying conditions are met, the annual service plan will have an effective period that will be consistent from year to prevent gaps in services provisions.
+The service plan is effective for the first day of the month and expires one year later.

 Changes and revisions to the Service plan are initiated by the assigned case manager as the waiver participant's needs change.
 Changes to the service plan are submitted in the CAP Business system within 30-days of identified needs and approved within five (5) business days.
 The assigned case manager determines whether to revise the service plan when there is a change in the waiver participant's needs.
-A service plan revision is required when a waiver or Medicaid State Plan service is added, reduced, increased, deleted or when there are changes in amount, duration or frequency of a waiver service.
+A service plan revision is required when a waiver or Medicaid State Plan service is added, reduced, increased, deleted or when there are changes in amount, duration, or frequency of a waiver service.
 A service plan update is required for a change in provider agency, but the change is not considered a revision.

 The case manager will obtain a signed agreement from the waiver participant or the responsible party consenting to the change in providers.

 Service plan revisions are approved by an approval authority of the Case management entity.
 Revisions may be approved retroactively for up to 30 calendar days for specific services prior to the date that the plan is revised.
-The waiver participant or the primary caregiver shall agree to and sign service plan.
+The waiver participant or the primary caregiver shall agree to and sign the service plan.
 The CAP Business system places prior approval limits on all authorized waiver services to ensure accurate reimbursement.
 The assigned case manager monitors the services monthly with the waiver participant and authorized waiver providers to identify deviations of services and review provision of care.
 If there are consistent deviations and the service is authorized on the service plan, the case manager must review this with the waiver participant and discuss a possible change in providers.
 If the waiver participant's needs may be maintained at the deviated service level, a service plan revision must be completed.
 The Case management entity shall send a written adverse notice in accordance with State Medicaid Agency Due Process policy to the waiver participant or responsible party if a service is denied, reduced, terminated, or if the waiver participant is disenrolled from the program.
-The service plan will be active on the date of the effective date and all approved services will be rendered regardless if a requested service on the original POC was denied.
+The service plan will be active on the date of the effective date and all approved services will be rendered regardless of a requested service on the original POC was denied.